-Previously, I was a postdoctoral fellow in Gaudenz Danuser's lab at Harvard Medical School, where my research combined image analysis and mathematical modeling approaches to measure complex cellular processes using high-resolution fluorescence microscopy.
+Previously, I was a postdoctoral fellow in Gaudenz Danuser's lab at Harvard Medical School, where my research combined image analysis and mathematical modeling approaches to measure complex cellular processes using high-resolution live-cell fluorescence microscopy.
 I applied these tools to study the endocytic machinery at the cell membrane responsible for uptake of cell surface proteins and signalling receptors.
 I obtained my PhD in computer science in Michael Unser's lab at the Swiss Federal Institute of Technology in Lausanne (EPFL) with a thesis on image processing for super-resolution fluorescence microscopy.
 I graduated with an MSc in computer science from the same institution.

 GTEx Consortium (first & co-corresponding author), "The GTEx Consortium atlas of genetic regulatory effects across human tissues," Science 369, 1318-1330, 2020.
 Coverage: [Science News] [Broad Institute] [NYGC]